Ptujec/LaunchBar/Todoist-Inbox/README.md

 ### Descriptions

-Simply use a colon to add a description.
+Use a colon to add a description.
 The description should be at the end of the input.
+Alternatively, you can add another colon to mark the end of the description.

 <img src="02.jpg" width="726"/>